Azure/azure-sdk/_posts/2020-04-14-april-release.md

 * [JavaScript / TypeScript](https://github.com/Azure/azure-sdk-for-js)
 * [Python](https://github.com/Azure/azure-sdk-for-python)

-Finally, please keep up to date with all the news about the Azure developer experience programs and let us know how we are doing by following [@azuresdk](https://twitter.com/AzureSDK) on Twitter
+Finally, please keep up to date with all the news about the Azure developer experience programs and let us know how we are doing by following [@azuresdk](https://twitter.com/AzureSDK) on Twitter.